 Could your morning coffee be good for your eyes?

-A new study out of Cornell University found that a product many people consume daily—coffee—may have a positive effect on eye health.
+A study out of Cornell University, reported on by Science Daily, found that a product many people consume daily—coffee—may have a positive effect on eye health.

 The research, published in the Journal of Agricultural and Food Chemistry, found that a main ingredient in raw coffee—chlorogenic acid, or CLA—may protect against deteriorating eyesight and possible blindness from retinal degeneration due to glaucoma, aging or diabetes.